 Do you know of an outstanding bioscientist who deserves recognition?

-In 2017 the Biochemical Society will recognize established researchers and scientists in the early stages of their career.
-The Society would like to encourage nominations that reflect the diversity of the bioscience community including the gender balance
+In 2018 the Biochemical Society will recognize established researchers as well as scientists in the early stages of their career.
+The Society is delighted to announce the introduction of 3 new awards to the portfolio: Teaching Excellence Award, Industry and Academic Collaboration Award and the International Award.
+The Society would like to encourage nominations that reflect the diversity of the bioscience community including the gender balance.

-The deadline for Nominations was 31 January 2016.
+The deadline for nominations is 31 January 2017.

 Making an award nomination

 The Society requests that you submit the following information online:

 - a letter nominating the candidate which summarizes his/her achievements and clearly describes the context in which these meet the particular award criteria.
 Nomination letters should not be longer than two sides of A4.

 - two supporting letters from eminent colleagues confirming suitability for the award.
 Supporting letters should not be longer than two sides of A4.